Factbox: Key elements of Obama's $447 billion jobs plan

 -- $8 billion for tax credits for long-term unemployed.

-Extending long-term unemployment assistance is sure to meet resistance from Republicans, who say it discourages the unemployed from seeking available jobs.

-According to Zandi, Obama's jobs proposal would add 2 percentage points to 2012 GDP, add 1.9 million jobs and cut the unemployment rate by a percentage point.

-(Compiled by Alister Bull, Jeff Mason, Laura MacInnis and Caren Bohan in Washington; editing by Mohammad Zargham)
+(Compiled by Alister Bull, Jeff Mason, Laura MacInnis and Caren Bohan; Editing by John O'Callaghan)